derekphilipau/glazypress/docs/support.md

 <img src="/img/support/logo-patreon.png" height="36" alt="Become a Patreon Sponsor" />
 </a>

-### Student & Teacher Patrons

-If you are currently a student or teacher, simply register with a .edu email address and you will automatically be given 12 months of Patron status for free.
-If your school doesn't use the .edu domain, just send a photo of your Student ID or other proof of enrollment to **derek [at] glazy [dot] org**.

 ## Patron Special Features

 Those who pledge $2 per month via *either* Patreon or PayPal receive a special "flame" badge that appears next to their username in Glazy.
 Whether you donate $100 or $2 a month, every patron gets the same badge.
 This badge unlocks some special Glazy features.